-Using an electronic payment system as against the traditional way of making transactions in banks has many advantages than setbacks.
-One of them is convenience: customers are afforded the ease of paying bills, making transfers, and getting an account statement right from the comfort of the home.
+Using an electronic payment system against the traditional way of making bank transactions has many advantages than setbacks.
+One of them is convenience: customers are afforded the ease of paying bills, making transfers, and getting an account statement right from the comfort of their homes.

-Another benefit of using an electronic means of banking is the cut in expense brought about by the ease of its use and time management.
-Others include the elimination of theft and losses, and to a certain degree encourages budgeting.
-UBA avers that it's mobile banking works on all phone types and does not require data to send money or engage in other services.
+Another benefit of using electronic banking means is the cut in expense brought about by the ease of its use and time management.
+Others include eliminating theft and losses and, to a certain degree, encouraging budgeting.
+UBA avers that its mobile banking works on all phone types and does not require data to send money or engage in other services.

-Other benefits which the bank has listed include that it allows you to send money to accounts in any Nigerian bank and that it allows for higher transaction limits of up to N1m per day.
+Other benefits the bank has listed include that it allows you to send money to accounts in any Nigerian bank and for higher transaction limits of up to N1m per day.

-Before initiating a UBA mobile banking, it is presumed you must have had an account with the bank, and have their mobile number registered with the bank.
-You wouldn't be able to perform self-service mobile banking if you are using a mobile line not linked with your account.
-As such, be certain that you're using your banking line for the UBA mobile banking, or any other bank's mobile banking services.
+Before initiating a UBA mobile banking, it is presumed you must have had an account with the bank and have your mobile number registered with the bank.
+You wouldn't be unable to perform self-service mobile banking if you use a mobile line not linked with your account.
+As such, be sure you're using your banking line for UBA mobile banking or any other bank's mobile banking services.

 Initiating (activating) a UBA transfer code service as a new customerThe UBA transfer/mobile banking code is *919#

-With the mobile line, you opened an account with, dial the magic banking code, *919#, and follow the on-screen prompt to generate a 4-digit transaction pin.
+You open an account with the mobile line, dial the magic banking code, *919#, and follow the on-screen prompts to generate a 4-digit transaction pin.
 After successful creation, you can begin performing a mobile banking service.

 The different UBA transfer codes Sending money to a UBA account

-With the mobile number, you registered your mobile banking with, dial *919*3*account number*amount#
+You registered your mobile banking with the mobile number, dial *919*3*account number*amount#

 to transfer funds to another UBA account.
 Sending money to other banks